-Following initial attachment to your school in September, you undertake intensive university-led training.
-You then rejoin school on a four day per week basis; the fifth day is spent on BCU training.
-Another two-week BCU block starts January and then, after February half-term, we place you in a second school for about six weeks until Easter.
+Following initial attachment to your school in September, you will undertake intensive university-led training.
+You then rejoin your school on a four day per week basis; the fifth day is spent on BCU training.
+After February half-term, we place you in a second school for about six weeks until Easter.
 You then return to your main host school until the end of the summer term.

-You are assessed against the Teacher Standards through regular lesson observation with supportive feedback and ongoing self-reflection on your progress.
+Your progress is assessed through regular lesson observation with supportive feedback and ongoing self-reflection.
 You will also complete three Master’s Level assignments, including a ‘Professional Enquiry’ based on your own teaching.
 After your assessment for QTS and PGCE is completed at the end of June, you will be supported until the end of term to extend your experience through your choice of focus, aimed at enhancing your early career prospects and enabling you to be the best teacher you can be.

 Course details above are subject to adjustment due to any renewed impact of COVID-19 and ITT system changes.